| The Journal of Biblical Accuracy |

 1 Corinthians 15:20

 The phrase "but now" makes a contrast between what precedes this word (the hypothetical case of verses 17 and 18) and what follows it (the reality): "but now Christ is risen from the dead".
 This is the reality.
 Our believing is not in vain.
 It would have been in vain, IF (and only if) Christ was not risen.
 But now "HE IS RISEN".
 We are no longer in our sins.
-Those that died believing in Christ and putting their hope in His return they will not perish.
+Those who died believing in Christ and putting their hope in His return they will not perish.
 For as verses 20-22 continue:

 1 Corinthians 15:20-22